veronicatesei/hcl-universal-orchestrator-chart/README.md

 **For Agentic AI Builder**
  - Valkey (Redis-compatible): Used as the in-memory data store.
 Acts as a drop-in replacement for Redis.
- - PostgreSQL: Serves as the primary relational database for storing application data.
+ - Percona pgvector: Serves as the primary relational database for storing application data.
- - Percona pgvector: Serves as PostgreSQL extension.
 This prerequisite is optional.

 **Note:** If you want to deploy both the Agentic AI Builder and the AI Pilot, you only need one Percona pgvector instance.

  **For AI Pilot**
- - Percona pgvector: Serves as PostgreSQL extension.
+ - Percona pgvector: Serves as the primary relational database for storing application data.
 This prerequisite is optional.
  **Note:** If you want to deploy both the Agentic AI Builder and the AI Pilot, you only need one Percona pgvector instance.